jerrymaaan/CSVthis/README.md

 ### File structure
 The CSV file should contain at least one column for x data and one column for y data.
 In the first row has to be a name for each data set.
+See /data for examples.

 ## Configuration
 You can and should change settings in the config.json file, regarding your CSV files and your data.